medford-group/low_throughput_calcs/README.md

 this list may be incomplete but:

 1. you may only specify a variable once in a a given tree
+2. a filename may not begin with a variable

 ## Full Example